What is a Neighborhood Group?

 How do I get involved in a Neighborhood Group?

 We have groups that meet in Anacortes, Big Lake, Bow, Burlington, Clear Lake, Conway, Mount Vernon, and Sedro-Woolley.
-You may get involved in a neighborhood group by indicating your desire on the Connection Card on Sunday morning or you can request to join a group in our Faithlife Community.
+You may get involved in a neighborhood group by indicating your desire on the Connection Card on Sunday morning or you can request to join a group on our Church Center App.

 For more information about Neighborhood Groups, please contact Sarah Slyman at 360-824-2577, or Pastor Herb Geeslin at 424-1173 or email@example.com.